snt-arg/Tello-object-detection/README.md

 # 👋 Object detection using YOLOv8

-For my Bachelor Semester Project 2, I chose to focus on object detection, by leveraging on YOLOv8, a popular framework for object detection, object classification and more developed by [Ultralytics](https://github.com/ultralytics).
+For my Bachelor Semester Project 2, I chose to focus on object detection, by leveraging on YOLOv8, a popular framework for object detection, object classification and more, developed by [Ultralytics](https://github.com/ultralytics).

-The
+GitHub repository for YOLOv8 : (https://github.com/ultralytics/ultralytics)

 ## 🔍 Table Of Contents